abdoadel142/wise_project/README.md

 A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+Wise is a flutter application for sharing experiences and life problems and how to solve it you can ask questions and answers others questions and you can mak a conversation with peoples how interesting in same topic yo interesting in

 A few resources to get you started if this is your first Flutter project: